railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 This is a one-time step to create the virtual machine for the workshop.

 [Before the workshop](/pre_workshop), you downloaded railsbridgevm-2014-01.box, the RailsBridge virtual machine, and saved it in the Downloads folder.

+*If you were unable to download the vm ahead of time, we have copies on USB drives.*

 In File Explorer or Finder, drag and drop railsbridgevm-2014-01.box from your downloads folder to your new workspace folder.

 Return to the command line window.

-*If you were unable to download the vm ahead of time, we have copies on USB drives.*
+Type this:

     `vagrant box add railsbridgebox ./railsbridgevm-2014-01.box`